Luodian/main-page-preview/src/content/note/dllm.md

 ## 5 Multi-Token Prediction

-The central idea of **Multi-Token Prediction** is to emit *several* future tokens per decoding step while incurring **negligible additional compute**.
+The central idea of **Multi-Token Prediction** is to emit several future tokens per decoding step while incurring negligible additional compute.
 Current implementations (the list is not exhaustive) fall into two broad categories:

 1. **Multi-head parallel prediction** [11].

     Additional prediction heads ($head_1 … head_k$) simultaneously generate $x^{t+1},\dots,x^{t+k}$.
-A high-confidence teacher model then verifies and filters the candidates token by token — i.e., *speculative decoding*.
+A high-confidence teacher model then verifies and filters the candidates token by token — i.e., speculative decoding.
 A representative example is **Medusa** [12].

 2. **Register-token schemes**.

-    *Register tokens* are periodically inserted into the input; their hidden states are used to predict several subsequent *regular* tokens.
+    Register tokens are periodically inserted into the input; their hidden states are used to predict several subsequent regular tokens.
 A recent instance is **MuToR** [7].
 (MuToR is aimed not at higher throughput but at **improved performance**; recent work [11] suggests that MTP training, by injecting forecasts of future tokens, provides stronger planning signals.
 These issues, however, lie outside the focus of the present note.)

 ![image.png](DLM_images/image9.png)

 For today’s mainstream **Semi-AR MDLLM** variants, their behavior is in many ways reminiscent of **register-token** MTP schemes:

-- The right-hand panel (excerpted from *MuToR*) can be read as predicting, at each step, **one regular token and one register token**.
+- The right-hand panel (excerpted from MuToR) can be read as predicting, at each step, **one regular token and one register token**.
 Both tokens attend only to themselves and the preceding regular tokens.
 The register token forecasts a future token that is offset by a pre-defined shift $d$.
-- Suppose we ignore Fast-DLLM’s threshold-driven parallel decoding and adopt the *simplest* policy—generating a fixed $C$ tokens per denoising step—and likewise set the block size to $C$.
-When processing block $k$, we can treat *every* **[MASK]** position as a register token and assign to each a distinct random shift $d\in[1,C]$.
+- Suppose we ignore Fast-DLLM’s threshold-driven parallel decoding and adopt the simplest policy—generating a fixed $C$ tokens per denoising step—and likewise set the block size to $C$.
+When processing block $k$, we can treat every **[MASK]** position as a register token and assign to each a distinct random shift $d\in[1,C]$.
 Under this construction, Semi-AR decoding reduces exactly to the second type of MTP outlined above.
 - In a conventional AR model, position $i$ predicts token $x^{i+1}$; in an MDLLM, position $i$ typically predicts $x^i$.
 This is not a hard rule, however: for example, in [13] the authors align MDLLM positions to match AR decoding.

 ## Contributions